XiaoMengLiLiLi/DH-Mamba/README.md

-# [UnderReview] DM-Mamba: Dual-domain Multi-scale Mamba for MRI reconstruction
+# [UnderReview] DH-Mamba: Exploring dual-domain hierarchical state space models for MRI reconstruction
 This paper pioneers exploring Mamba, a new paradigm for long-range dependency modeling with linear complexity, for efficient and effective MRI reconstruction.

 ## News